wagerfield/onno/docs/features.md

 }
 ```

-It's worth noting that _composed_ render functions include all `propTypes` for the _standard_ render functions they map to.
+It is worth noting that _composed_ render functions include all `propTypes` for the functions they map to.

 ### TypeScript

-Onno is written in TypeScript and ships with a comprehensive set of `type` definitions and `interfaces`.
+Onno is written in TypeScript and ships with a comprehensive set of type definitions and interfaces.
 Furthermore it uses `csstype` for all included render functions to type check the values passed to `props`.
 Type checking is performed on both _standard_ and _responsive_ prop values as well as `defaultProps` when used with React.
 For example:

 ```tsx
 import styled from "styled-components"